 I’m can’t wait until the new book comes out in June this year.
 Janet, if you’re reading: I think that there should be more guest appearances from Kevin.

 What crime are you reading?
 What do you love about Stephanie Plum and other crime characters?
-Please share, comment, and spread the book love.
+As always, share the reading love.